 Reader Requested Short Review of Cottonwood, Arizona

-The rowdiness has since died down, and today Cottonwood appeals to people in search of a growing but affordable desert location with pretty scenery and lots of outdoor recreation.
+The rowdiness has since died down, and today Cottonwood appeals to people in search of a desert location with pretty scenery and lots of outdoor recreation.
 The traditional western ethos of individualism and practicality still reigns, but tourism and commercialism have their place here, too.

-Racially diverse, Cottonwoood has doubled in size during the last 10 to 20 years.
-The cost of living is 2% below the national average.
+Cottonwoood has grown by 3% in the last decade.
+The cost of living meets the national average.
 Forty-five percent of the population is age 45 or better.
 Politics lean to the right, and 16% of locals have a four year college degree.
-The crime rate is below the national average.
+The crime rate meets the national average.